Cuts at Guardian US after row over move to Kushner-owned building

 The sources also said that Guardian US CEO Evelyn Webster told employees at a meeting earlier this week that the company incurred a $250,000 loss in nixing plans to move to a building in Brooklyn that is owned by Jared Kushner, the son-in-law of President Donald Trump and a senior White House adviser.

 A separate BuzzFeed report on Monday indicated that staffers protested the move due to the building's ties to Kushner and its location.
+The company now plans to move to an office in midtown Manhattan instead.

 The Guardian US spokesperson said that the $250,000 figure is "wrong," and disputed the suggestion that the scrapped office move amounted to a "mishap."